 EGR 100 Engineering Freshman Orientation.
-1 cc Discussion of what is actually done by engineers in the various fields.
-Also covers professional ethica, responsibilities to society, environmental technology assessment, and professional registration.
+1 cr.
+Discussion of what is actually done by engineers in the various fields.
+Also covers professional ethics, responsibilities to society, environmental technology assessment and professional registration.
 May be taken by non-engineering majors.
 EL.

 EGR 106 Technical Communications.
-3 or.
-This course will cover graphical, oral, and written presentations.
+3 cr.
+This course will cover graphical oral and written presentations.
 The course would be useful to any discipline requiring report writing or data analysis.
 EL.